wellmann/gutenberg-blocks-framework/docs/block-class.md

 # Block Class
 {: .no_toc }

-If your block doesn't require any PHP logic you don't have to create this file since the `KWIO\GutenbergBlocksFramework\BaseBlock` class will be used by default.
+If your block doesn't require any PHP logic you don't have to create this file since the `KWIO\GutenbergBlocks\BaseBlock` class will be used by default.

 <details open markdown="block">
   <summary>